alip/mpdcron/modules/protocol.md

 - addtag EXPRESSION TAG
 Adds the given tag to the songs matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - addtag\_album EXPRESSION TAG
 Adds the given tag to the albums matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - addtag\_artist EXPRESSION TAG
 Adds the given tag to the artists matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - addtag\_genre EXPRESSION TAG
 Adds the given tag to the genres matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - rmtag EXPRESSION TAG
 Removes the given tag from the songs matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - rmtag\_album EXPRESSION TAG
 Removes the given tag from the albums matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - rmtag\_artist EXPRESSION TAG
 Removes the given tag from the artists matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - rmtag\_genre EXPRESSION TAG
 Removes the given tag from the genres matching the given expression.
+A tag may not be empty or have the character ':' (colon) in it.
 Returns: (same as <tt>hate</tt>)

 - count EXPRESSION NUMBER